Accenture/mercury/guides/CHAPTER-9.md

 the `LambdaFunction`, `TypedLambdaFunction` or `KotlinLambdaFunction`, you can use any coding style and frameworks as you like, including sequential, object-oriented and reactive programming styles.

-Mercury has a built-in lightweight non-blocking HTTP server, but you can also use Spring Boot and other application server framework with it.
+Mercury version 3 has a built-in lightweight non-blocking HTTP server, but you can also use Spring Boot and other application server framework with it.

 A sample Spring Boot integration is provided in the "rest-spring" project.
 It is an optional feature, and you can